 Julia appears on the 1893 Egmont electoral roll and no doubt cast her vote in the historic first vote for women on 28 November that year.
 Nicolaus did not vote.
 Fifteen days earlier, he left his family for an “overseas trip from which he failed to return.”13

 Julia continued to farm alone on a property they had bought in Midhirst only two years prior.
 August delivered her milk to the dairy factory until her sons grew strong enough to manage.
-After seven years, Nicolaus was officially presumed dead.14
+After seven years, courts officially presumed Nicolaus dead.14

 For Julia, the move to Stratford meant a shorter distance to walk to Mass on Sundays.
 Until her death, aged 88, she remained an influential matriarch in the family and Therese in particular.